-Submit a hypothesis, a working bibliography of sources (primary and secondary) consulted so far and a detailed chapter outline.

-You should anticipate having to modify both the bibliography and the outline as you continue to progress through research and writing.
+Students must submit a hypothesis, a working bibliography of sources (primary and secondary) consulted so far and a detailed chapter outline.
+They should anticipate having to modify both the bibliography and the outline as they continue to progress through research and writing.